nayowl/Election_analysis/README.md

    ```
 - County with the largest number of votes is Denver, which received 82.8% of the votes and 306,055 number of votes

-To find the county with the largest number of votes,New Variables is created.
+To find the county with the largest number of votes, three variables is created to hold the largest county, the largest county votes and the largest county percentage.
 Then using the calculation we already made from previous step, add condition in the loop, if the calculated  votes greater than largest_county_votes variable than it will be the value of the largest county votes.
 The condition will be added under the calculation to count votes and percentage.
 ```
 # 2: Track the largest county and county voter turnout.
 Largest_county=""